Retirement Income Strategy

 An important part of the strategy is how to invest the SMSF.
 This will be a key component of the investment strategy that SMSFs are already required to have.
 Trustees should ensure that the two strategy documents are aligned.

-Our Investment Options report is the main tool that we’ll use to consider what may be an appropriate retirement income strategy.
+Our Retirement Options report is the main tool that we’ll use to consider what may be an appropriate retirement income strategy.
 The Report has charts that show likelihoods of maintaining different spending levels that could arise when a Member enters retirement.
 It also shows fund values as time goes by, and comparatives of different Investment Strategies.
+More than 10 decisions concerning superannuation and non-superannuation investments can be modelled.

 The next section walks you through an example of how to use the Investment Options Report to help you decide on an appropriate retirement income strategy.
 It is based on a couple, Pat and Sam, who are approaching retirement, both aged 65, expecting to retire at age 67, who own their own home.
 One of them has $500,000 in their SMSF, the other has $200,000.